turbobabr/sketch-devtools/README.md

 ##### Demo

-I want to demonstrate it with somthing cool and totally useless! :) Here is an example of HTML formatted logging:
+I want to demonstrate it with something cool and totally useless! :) Here is an example of HTML formatted logging:

 ```JavaScript
 print("<h5>Adventure Time - Bacon Pancakes - New York remix</h5>")